Just because a family has a low income does not mean that it cannot have a pet to love. Everyone needs the hug of a fussy feline or a loyal canine.

 The Animal Foundation tries to save every healthy and treatable animal, including dogs, cats, pigs, roosters, rabbits, and exotic animals.

 The affordable vet hospital is open 7-day per week from 10 am to 3 pm by appointment.
 The Animal Foundation also offers curbside vaccines and microchips.

 19. Red Flyer

 The Red Flyer’s mission is to give animals the gift of mobility.
-They’ve donated over 450 wheelchairs for pets with disabilities over the last six years.
+Over the last six years, they’ve donated over 450 wheelchairs for pets with disabilities.
 Though, going forward, they are making disabled pet wheelchairs available exclusively to Rescue Groups.

 Learn more at the Red Flyer Facebook pages.
 Contact them via phone, email, or Facebook Messenger.